sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 If you enable TLS by specifying `TLS_ENABLE=true` and are using nodeports, connections between the user and the monitoring components also use TLS.

-If you are using TLS with ingress, you do not need to specify `TLS_ENABLE=true` in order for connections between the ingress object and the monitoring components to use TLS.
-However, you do need to populate Kubernetes secrets.
+If you only use TLS (HTTPS) for ingress, you do not have to specify the environment variable `TLS_ENABLE=true`, but you must manually populate Kubernetes ingress secrets as specified in the [TLS Monitoring sample](/samples/tls/monitoring).

 ## Using This Sample